bruin-data/bruin/docs/assets/definition-schema.md

 The type of the asset, determines how the execution will happen.
 Must be one of the types [here](https://github.com/bruin-data/bruin/blob/main/pkg/executor/defaults.go).
 - **Type:** `String`

-## `depends`:
+## `depends`
 The list of assets this asset depends on.
 This list determines the execution order.
 In other words, the asset will be executed only when all of the assets in the `depends` list have succeeded.
 - **Type:** `String[]`

 ## `materialization`
 This option determines how the asset will be materialized.
-Bruin knows about various materialization strategies, refer to the docs on [materialization](./materialization.md) for more details.
+Bruin knows about various materialization strategies, refer to the docs on [materialization](./templating) for more details.

 - **Type:** `Object`
 - **Keys:**